EIIis/audio-recog/README.md

 1. Go to directory containing app.py through terminal
 2. Type the following command `python3 app.py`
-3. Go to your browser and in the url search fo `localhost:5000`
+3. Go to your browser and in the url space, search for `localhost:5000`

 ## Current Issues ##
 * ***Only Takes In .wav Files!***